FHSAF/photo-sphere-viewr/README.md

 # photo-sphere-viewr
 photo sphere viewer django bootstrap5

-This is a simple django and photo-sphereviwer and Bootstrap5 web app project that has the fullowing features
+This is a simple django and photo-sphereviwer and Bootstrap5 web app project that has the following features
 1. you can upload the title and a panaromic image using add room, and it will give a sphere view of panoromic image.
 2. Using add component on each items that have been added using 'Add Room' you can add marker on an specific Longitude and Latitude which by double clicking on it, the current image will change to the image which is linked to the marker.